SFWLtd/angular-dojo/README.md

 Follow these steps to create a blank project, and run it locally.
 Keep it running for the rest of this dojo:

 * Open a new git bash window (or cmd if you prefer)
-* Change directory to where you'd like to create your new project folder
+* Change directory to where you'd like to create your new project folder (i.e. `cd /c/projects`), and run the following commands:
   * `ng new angular-dojo-frontend`
   * `cd angular-dojo-frontend`
-* `code .` (or open your favourite text editor and browse to your new project)
+  * `code .`
   * `ng serve`

-You should now be able to browse to your shiny new Angular site, using the port shown in your command window. (i.e. http://localhost:4200)
+You should now be able to browse to your shiny new Angular site, using the port shown in your command window. (i.e. http://localhost:4200).
+You should also have your new project open in vscode, ready for editing.

 ### Styling
 For this dojo, we'll use [Semantic UI](https://semantic-ui.com/) as our CSS framework.
 First we need to install Semantic UI, and build the CSS and JS:

 * Open another git bash window (or cmd if you prefer).
 We'll use two windows, so you can leave your other one serving your app.
+* Change directory to your project route (i.e. `cd /c/projects/angular-dojo-frontend`), and run the following commands:
   * `npm install semantic-ui jquery --save` (Note: due to a quirk in the semantic setup, you may need to run this in cmd rather than git bash.
 Install using all the defaults)
   * `cd semantic`
   * `gulp build`

 Now we need to reference the compiled semantic CSS and JS, along with jquery.
 Crack open vscode, and edit `angular-cli.json`: